jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 4. LCM

 * A abbreviation of Liquid Crystal Module, which includes LCD glass panel and backlight LEDs.

+5. Low-Temperature Soldering Tin

+* A type of soldering tin which melting point is only 138 celsius high.
+It has 58% Bismuth(Bi) and 42% Stannum(Sn) to make such a low melting point.
+This temperature is so important for those not heat-resistant components such as LEDs and MEMS components.
+However, it's definitely not recommended for connector soldering, which will cause unsoldering and rosin-joint, because this type of soldering tin is fragile.

 ### Additional Information of this Project
 From the start of this project, it was considered to use Chinese chips with more functionability as it said: Lontium LT7911D, LT8918, etc., but what's the most confusing is chips of most Chinese makers always did not open to share their product specifications, but only provide those informations to large conpanies or via unofficial way to give to personal DIY makers.